 There are a growing number of legal actions against fossil fuel companies in the U.S., as well as in Germany, the Netherlands, France, Italy and elsewhere.
-In the Netherlands, litigation by the environmental organization MilieuDefensie (Friends of the Earth) has established that oil and gas companies have a legal responsibility to reduce their emissions, including those caused by their products, while lawsuits seeking compensation brought in the US by the City of Honolulu, and in

-Germany by a Peruvian community, have been given the go ahead to go to trial.
+In the Netherlands, the environmental organization Millieu Defensie (Friends of the Earth) successfully sued Royal Dutch Shell, obtaining an order that the company was responsible for reducing the emissions caused by their products, while lawsuits seeking compensation brought in the US by the City of Honolulu, and in Germany by a Peruvian community, have been given the go ahead to go to trial.